NAME¶

 --add-host=hostname[;hostname[;…]]:ip¶

-Add a custom host-to-IP mapping to the pod’s /etc/hosts
+Add a custom host-to-IP mapping to the pod’s /etc/hosts file.

 The option takes one or multiple semicolon-separated hostnames to be mapped to